All-Inclusive House Ottawa

 1 baths

-Cross Streets: Gilbert Ave. ** Directions: Baseline Road to Navaho Dr. All-inclusive legal 1-bedroom lower unit with parking in an unbeatable location near Algonquin College.
+Cross Streets: Gilbert Ave. ** Directions: Baseline Road to Navaho Dr. ALL INCLUSIVE legal 1-bedroom lower unit with parking in an unbeatable location near Algonquin College.
 Rent includes water, heat, hydro, internet, and snow removal, offering exceptional value and convenience.
 The unit features

 Listed by: Wan Zhang ,Keller Williams Icon Realty (613) 869-1323